BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

 **Local Java installation**

-  If you don't want to install Java system wide you can use a local copy by setting the environment variable `JAVA_HOME=<path to your local installation>`.
+  If you don't want to install Java system wide you can use a local Java directory by setting the environment variable `JAVA_HOME=<path to your local installation>`.
-  You can obtain Java from e.g. [adoptium.net](https://adoptium.net) (eclipse foundation).
+  You can obtain Java from e.g. [adoptium.net](https://adoptium.net) (Adoptium is from Eclipse Foundation).

 ### Netbeans
 **Netbeans is not found in apt repo when installing on linux**